 Experienced and skilled players can alternatively use SMG-46 Armistice, AF-4 Cyclone or NSX Tengu.
 I don’t recommend using other SMGs, as they are a bit weaker.
 Go here to learn how to use an SMG.

 As for the rest of the loadout, I recommend using the standard LA loadout.
 It will provide the most utility and versatility.

 However, if you have a hardcore dedication to complete the LA Directives as soon as possible, you can use Med Kits instead of C4, and Flash or Smoke grenade instead of Frag, as you need only weapon kills.
 If you go with Smoke grenades, you can use a HS/NV scope to allow yourself see through the smoke, but this combo is not something I’d recommend, as smoke is generally underpowered.

-With Med Kits, you won’t really need Regeneration implant, so you might want to go with something like Awareness, Counter-Intelligence, EOD, or any other implant you fancy.
+With Med Kits, you won’t really need Regeneration implant, so you might want to go with any other implant you fancy.

 There are two ASP abilities, specific to Light Assault:

 Allows use of SMGs in the secondary weapon slot, excluding Auraxium weapons.
 This is a rather powerful ability, absolutely worth unlocking for any LA main.

 SMGs take only 0.25 seconds longer to equip than most sidearms, and they have excellent performance from the hip, which makes them acceptable on the quickdraw.